-Cut and paste is not working at this time.
-The appointments need to be added to the calendar as meetings and sent, otherwise they will not sync up to the server.
+Cut (or copy) and paste is not working at this time.
+The appointments need to be added to the calendar as new items, otherwise they will not sync up to the server.
 The macro works with individual appointments and recurring appointments but DOES NOT support Exceptions.

 Although you can’t drag and drop appointments into a Group Calendar, or import a calendar ics file (or CSV) directly into a group calendar, you can add events to a group calendar in bulk using a macro.